skttl/konstrukt-documentation/filtering/data-views-builders.md

 ## Setting the data views builder of a collection

+Setting a data views builder is controlled via the [collections](../collections/overview.md) configuration.

 #### **SetDataViewsBuilder&lt;TDataViewsBuilder&gt;() : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**

 Sets the collections data views builder which allows you to define the data views dynamically at run time.